ExploHash/Linux-bulk-accounts-creator/README.md

 ....
 username1879:password1879
 ```
-You can also generate a rondom file with the `generate.py`
+You can also generate a random file with the `generate.py`

 2. Open a terminal and run `python3 main.py [filepath]`
 3. Watch it go